 Unlike in the main part of the canyon where you are at the top of the rim, here you are at ground level and you can see the rocks from below.

 This is an easy hike made pleasant by the river running down the valley.
 Just be aware that being at the bottom of the valley it does get significantly hot here: make sure you bring water, proper footwear and seek shade

-Later in the afternoon, we decided to explore even farther afield and drove about 40 minutes to Kodakhrome basin.
+Later in the afternoon, we decided to explore even farther afield and drove about 40 minutes to Kodachrome Basin State Park.

-The basin takes its name form the distinctive colors of the rock here and is a place of eerie silence.
+The basin takes its name from the distinctive colors of the rock here and is a place of eerie silence.